dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 - #### Extensible Firmware Interface (EFI)
   Following the widespread adoption of Unified Extensible Firmware Interface (UEFI) by PC manufacturers as the standard interface between operating systems and their corresponding hardware, PCs can now boot directly from nonvolatile storage devices instead of a read-only chip embedded on their motherboard.
 The boot files are located in the first partition of a GPT-formatted storage device, which is known as the EFI System Partition (or ESP).
 The switch to UEFI vastly increases boot speed, the amount of external storage that can be addressed by the system, and for the purpose of this guide, it affords us the ability to configure the boot process with more ease.
 Read more about UEFI [here](https://whatis.techtarget.com/definition/Unified-Extensible-Firmware-Interface-UEFI#:~:text=Unified%20Extensible%20Firmware%20Interface%20(UEFI)%20is%20a%20specification%20for%20a,its%20operating%20system%20(OS).&text=Like%20BIOS%2C%20UEFI%20is%20installed,runs%20when%20booting%20a%20computer.).

   The EFI configuration for a successful macOS boot with OpenCore requires a `BOOT` folder containing BOOTx64.efi (a file that initializes the boot sequence) and an `OC` folder containing necessary OpenCore files.
-Files to be loaded and their settings are defined in `Config.plist`
+Files to be loaded and their settings are defined in `Config.plist`.
 Refer to the [OpenCore EFI Documentation](https://dortania.github.io/docs/latest/Configuration.html) for a detailed explanation of each directory in this repository.

 - #### Config.plist
   Located in the root of the EFI folder, `Config.plist` defines various files to be loaded during UEFI boot and others to be injected into macOS along with their configurations.
 It also defines the order of precedence with which these files will be loaded.